 East Ayrshire

 § This page gives an overview of the East Ayrshire local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ East Ayrshire lies inland from the Firth of Clyde, with the main towns of Kilmarnock and Cumnock.
 It has an industrial heritage in coal mining and textiles, now shifting towards manufacturing, services, and tourism linked to Robert Burns country.

-The administrative boundary of East Ayrshire can be viewed on OpenStreetMap: District Boundary of East Ayrshire.
+The administrative boundary of East Ayrshire can also be viewed on OpenStreetMap: District Boundary of East Ayrshire.

 Key Facts about East Ayrshire